-The data protection principles are those enshrined in Article 5 GDPR.
-Controllers are responsible for their implementation in an accountable way and in an effective manner.
+The data protection principles are enshrined in Article 5 GDPR.
+Controllers are responsible for their implementation in an accountable and an effective manner.
 The EDPB emphasises that data protection principles are not negotiable, although their implementation may vary according to the context and the level of risks.
-Below, the EDPB presents some issues in a non-exhaustive manner that should be taken into account by data controllers when evaluating their processing of personal data with regard to the data protection principles.
+Below, the EDPB presents some issues in a non-exhaustive manner that should be taken into account by data controllers when evaluating their processing of personal data based on blockchains, with regard to the data protection principles.

-Fairness principle requires that personal data should not be processed in a way that is unjustifiably detrimental, unlawful, discriminatory, unexpected or misleading to the data subject.
-Measures and safeguards implementing the principle of fairness also support the rights and freedoms of data subjects, specifically the right to information (transparency), the right to intervene (access, erasure, data portability, rectify) and the right to limit the processing (right not to be subject to automated individual decision-making and non-discrimination of data subjects in such processes)
+The fairness principle requires that personal data should not be processed in a way that is unjustifiably detrimental, unlawfully discriminatory, unexpected or misleading to the data subject.
+Measures and safeguards implementing the principle of fairness also support the rights and freedoms of data subjects, specifically the right to information (transparency), the right to intervene (access, erasure, data portability, rectify) and the right to limit the processing (right not to be subject to automated individual decision-making and non-discrimination of data subjects in such processes).

 When considering the transparency principle, the controller must be clear and open with the data subject about how they will collect, use and share personal data.
 Transparency is about enabling data subjects to understand, and if necessary, make use of their rights in GDPR Articles 15 to 22.
 The principle is embedded in GDPR Articles 12, 13, 14 and 34.
 Measures and safeguards put in place to support the principle of transparency should also support the implementation of these Articles.

-Pursuant to the principle of purpose limitation, data shall be processed for a specified, explicit, and legitimate purposes and not further processed in a manner that is incompatible with these purposes.
-However, blockchain technology, by design, is disintermediated in nature and the relationships between participants cannot always be governed by contracts or other legal acts that bind them to implement appropriate technical and organisational measures to ensure compliance.
-Controllers should therefore be very careful to understand their particular role while also ensuring their purposes of processing personal data is clear and unambiguous to all stakeholders.
-Once those purposes has been achieved, data should either be deleted or rendered anonymous in line with the storage limitation principle (which will be discussed in more detail below).
+Pursuant to the principle of purpose limitation, personal data shall be processed for a specified, explicit, and legitimate purposes and not further processed in a manner that is incompatible with these purposes.
+However, blockchain technology, by design, presents particular challenges for applying this principle.
+Its disintermediated nature means that the relationships between participants cannot always be governed by contracts or other legal acts that bind them to process personal data only for the initially specified purposes and to implement appropriate technical and organisational measures to ensure compliance.
+Controllers should therefore be very careful to understand their particular role while also ensuring their purposes of processing personal data are clear and unambiguous to all stakeholders.
+Once those purposes have been achieved, data should either be deleted or rendered anonymous in line with the storage limitation principle (which will be discussed in more detail below).

 The append-only and ever-growing nature of a blockchain challenges the data minimisation principle, which is exacerbated by the potential for unlimited persistence and manifold replication.
-This tension needs to be reconciled and controllers must ensure that they have appropriate measures in place for doing so.
-Data minimisation, in connection with the purpose and storage limitation principles, is crucial and only data which is necessary data to achieve the purpose may be processed in a blockchain.
-Finally, the data minimisation principle should also include a reflection on the level of publicity applicable for any personal data involved.
-Seen through this lens, the data minimisation principle is an obligation for controllers to demonstrate that the technique chosen is the one assuring that only the minimum of information necessary for the processing is used and with the minimum level of publicity.
+Controllers must ensure that appropriate measures are in place for reconciling this tension.
+Data minimisation, in connection with the purpose and storage limitation principles, requires that only data which is necessary data to achieve the purpose may be processed on a blockchain.
+Finally, the data minimisation principle also entails an assessment on the level of publicity applicable for any personal data involved.
+Seen through this lens, the data minimisation principle is an obligation for controllers to demonstrate that the chosen technique ensures that only the minimum of information necessary for the processing is used and with the minimum level of publicity.